 Creating detailed, high-quality anchor blog posts for your website is one of the strategies that any practice should be using to attract more traffic (which will turn into more new leads and new patients) to their website…period.

 At Killer Shark, we call them “anchors” because they provide your online marketing campaign with a steady, solid foundational pillar designed to attract more new patients.

 The only problem?
 What business owner actually has time to sit down and write this kind of content?

-We understand that you are busy, and do not have time to sit down and spend days, or even weeks, putting together the perfect piece of content to use as an anchor post.
+We understand you are busy and do not have time to sit down and spend days/weeks putting together the perfect piece of content to use as an anchor post.

 At Killer Shark, we do the research for you, and of course welcome your opinion on any content before it is published.
 In fact, we often conduct brief interviews with some of our clients in order to get key pieces of information without having to take a large portion of time.

 The result?
 With anchor blog posts, your practice is genuinely able to show off expertise, thus becoming a thought leader in your market and standing out from competitors in a crowded online space.

 Remember, the BEST patients aren’t just looking for a great deal or the lowest price; they are looking for the most knowledgeable healthcare provider who can solve their particular problem.
 By showing your expertise with anchor blog posts, that can be YOU.